The Ultimate Guide to Credit Cards

 • New Credit (10%): This includes the number of credit accounts you’ve opened recently and the number of recent hard inquiries on your credit report.
 Creditors may consider opening many new accounts in a short period to be desperate behavior, particularly for people who don’t have a long credit history.
 Only hard inquiries impact your credit, and they originate from creditors when you apply for a new credit card or loan.
 They remain on your credit report for two years but impact your score for only one year.

-Understanding these factors can help you take steps to improve your credit score over time.
-You should focus most on the first two factors because they account for 65% of your FICO score.
-Credit scores are necessary, but other financial aspects may be considered, including income, employment history, and current debts.
+Understanding these factors can help you take steps to boost your credit score over time.
+It’s crucial to focus primarily on the first two factors since they make up 65% of your FICO score.
+While credit scores are important, other financial aspects like income, employment history, and current debts are also considered.

 Reporting mistakes can result in inaccurate scores, but you can challenge questionable items on your report by lodging disputes with the credit bureaus.
 Alternatively, you can hire a credit repair company to help remove inaccuracies from your reports.